nadeemabdulhamid/csc121-fall2023/class09-abstract/slides.md

 ---
 ## Similarities in Classes

-- Similarities often arise in unions – especially fields definitions in the variant classes
+- Similarities often arise in unions – especially field definitions in the variant classes
     - Sometimes variants also have identical or very similar method definitions

 ![shape hierarchy](./ishape.png)